GuilhermeCunha79/lapr2/docs/SprintB/UC7/US7_RegisterAnEmployee.md

-# US 006 - To create a Task
+# US 007 - To register a new employee

 ## 1. Requirements Engineering